Medical Devices Visa Sponsorship Jobs in Ohio

 Which medical devices companies sponsor visas in Ohio?

 Major medical devices employers in Ohio that sponsor visas include Cardinal Health (Dublin), Abbott Laboratories (Columbus), Battelle Memorial Institute (Columbus), and Steris Corporation (Mentor).
-Regional companies like Invacare Corporation and smaller biomedical startups near Case Western Reserve University and Ohio State University also sponsor H-1B and other work visas for specialized engineering and regulatory roles.
+Regional companies like Invacare Corporation and smaller biomedical startups near Case Western Reserve University and Ohio State University also sponsor H-1B visa and other work visas for specialized engineering and regulatory roles.

 Which cities in Ohio have the most medical devices sponsorship jobs?